 - information about the statutory right of appeal against any decision to refuse a place at a preferred school, see: Complaints .

 On 1st September 2014, Statements of Special Educational Needs (SEN) were replaced by Education Health and Care (EHC) plans.
 These plans support children and young people up to the age of 25, provided they still have educational needs.
 For full details on Statement of SEN and EHC plans with regard to admissions, see the relevant admissions booklet.

 For more information about support and services for children and young people with special needs and disabilities, including EHC plans, see: Local offer .

-When can I apply:
+When do I apply:

 How do I apply: